wtfzambo/glue-devcontainer-template/README.md

 - pytest for testing
 - [chispa](https://github.com/MrPowers/chispa) to provide PySpark test helper methods
 - your `~/.aws` folder is mounted in the container (so you can used named profiles)
-- your `~/.gitconfig` file is mounted in the container
+- out of the box git support inside the container
 - custom `.bashrc` sourced at the end of the base image one.

 For flake8, black and isort the respective VSCode extensions are included.